ssube/taleweave-ai/docs/guides/player.md

 Other messages will be treated as in-character input and used as your character's action or reply, depending on the current prompt.

+### Rendering events in Discord

+You can render recent events in Discord by reacting to them with the camera emoji: 📷

+If the bot can render that event, it will acknowledge your request with the camera flash emoji: 📸

+When the images are ready, they will be posted to Discord as a reply to the event message.

-## Prompt Syntax
+## Prompt syntax

-The web client displays a menu with all of the available actions on your turn, but you can also input your own actions.
+The web client displays a menu with all of the available actions on your turn, but you can also input your own actions through text.

-### Prompt Function Syntax
+### Prompt action syntax

 In order to call functions or use actions from your prompt replies, you (or more likely your GUI) can send valid JSON, or you can use this prompt function syntax.
 Discord and the web client both support this syntax.